jelkotron/strjectories/README.md

 Strjectories relies on two types of files, one that stores the configuration set in the UI and one to store satellite data.
 In the file panel you can create, open and save both file types.
 The files use JSON as a format.
 An additional line of text displays the number of active satellites, save states and the decay of the satellite data's precision.

 ### Automation Panel
-In this Panel you can choose, what the application does automatically and in which intervals.
+In this Panel you can choose what the application does automatically and in which intervals.
 Options are:

 + <b>Auto Start Simulation:</b> If enabled, the simulation starts when launching Strjectories.